Endava (NYSE:DAVA) Issues Earnings Results

-Endava (NYSE:DAVA) announced its earnings results on Tuesday.
-The company reported $34.00 EPS for the quarter, beating analysts’ consensus estimates of $0.28 by $33.72, Fidelity Earnings reports.
-The business had revenue of $112.30 million for the quarter, compared to analysts’ expectations of $111.21 million.
+Endava (NYSE:DAVA) posted its quarterly earnings results on Tuesday.
+The company reported $34.00 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.28 by $33.72, Fidelity Earnings reports.
+The business had revenue of $112.30 million during the quarter, compared to the consensus estimate of $111.21 million.
 Endava had a net margin of 3.70% and a return on equity of 6.07%.
-The company’s quarterly revenue was up 21.8% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.23 EPS.
+The company’s quarterly revenue was up 21.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.23 earnings per share.

-A number of equities analysts have recently commented on the stock.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Endava from $68.00 to $84.00 and gave the company a “hold” rating in a report on Thursday, February 25th.
-Credit Suisse Group lifted their target price on shares of Endava from $68.00 to $80.00 and gave the company a “neutral” rating in a report on Thursday, February 18th.
-Zacks Investment Research cut shares of Endava from a “hold” rating to a “sell” rating in a report on Monday, February 15th.
-Susquehanna lifted their price objective on shares of Endava from $100.00 to $108.00 and gave the company a “positive” rating in a research report on Thursday.
-Finally, Morgan Stanley lifted their price objective on shares of Endava from $93.00 to $102.00 and gave the company an “equal weight” rating in a research report on Thursday.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company.
-The company presently has a consensus rating of “Buy” and a consensus price target of $79.30.
+Several research firms recently commented on DAVA.
+Susquehanna boosted their target price on Endava from $100.00 to $108.00 and gave the stock a “positive” rating in a research note on Thursday.
+Zacks Investment Research lowered shares of Endava from a “hold” rating to a “sell” rating in a research note on Monday, February 15th.
+Morgan Stanley lifted their price target on shares of Endava from $93.00 to $102.00 and gave the stock an “equal weight” rating in a research note on Thursday.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Endava from $68.00 to $84.00 and gave the company a “hold” rating in a research report on Thursday, February 25th.
+Finally, Credit Suisse Group lifted their price objective on shares of Endava from $68.00 to $80.00 and gave the stock a “neutral” rating in a research report on Thursday, February 18th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus target price of $79.30.

 Endava Company Profile